 By now, we all know that running is considered a quick and effective way to work on both your physical and mental state.
 Further to that, it’s an affordable sport and running during pregnancy easily fits into your schedule.

-Nevertheless, running or jogging while pregnant is not supposed to be taken up for the sake of starting a running routine, nor to train for a marathon, explains Julie Tupler, a registered nurse, certified personal trainer, and founder of Maternal Fitness (New York).
+Nevertheless, running or jogging while pregnant is not supposed to be taken up for the sake of starting a running routine, nor to train for a marathon.
+Keep the following things in mind:

 - If you consider running during pregnancy, consider seeing a physical therapist beforehand, in order to find out if you are allowed to run, but also so that you learn more about your body.
 Take into consideration your pelvic floor health and ask your doctor in what manner running during pregnancy could affect your baby’s health.